typedb/typedb-driver-examples/commerce/bookstore/README.md

   - `python/config.py` — internal settings: database name and path to directory with imported csv files
 - `schema.tql` — DB schema in TypeQL
 - `README.md` — documentation for the bookstore example.
 You are reading it right now
+- `tests.py` — a set of tests for the example
 - `todo.md` — list of ideas for improvements in the future.
 If you want to contribute to this example, you can start with these ideas
 - Bookstore dataset `data/`:
   - `books.csv`